-As a criminal defense attorney in Clearwater, I often wonder what affect wealth, privilege, and status have on a criminal defendant receiving the fair trial we are all guaranteed by the Constitution.
+We often wonder what effect wealth and privilege and status have on a criminal defendant receiving the fair trial we are all guaranteed by the Constitution.
 The likely first response is that those charged with a crime, who have unlimited amounts of money to spend on their defense, are in a much better position than those who are indigent, or even people who are just not “rich”.
 The opportunities afforded to those with stable finances put them on a much better footing in contrast to the less affluent.

 I am no psychic, but I am pretty sure “OJ Simpson” just popped into your mind.

 Everyone has their opinion on OJ’s guilt/innocence and rationale for how the jury reached a not guilty verdict in the case against the football icon charged with killing his ex-wife and a male friend.
 Some believe OJ really was innocent.
 Others believe it was his “dream team” of lawyers who managed to create reasonable doubt and confuse the jurors.
 And then there are those who think the jury was starry-eyed and no matter what the evidence showed, OJ was walking out the front door of the courthouse a free man.

 Then there is the DUI manslaughter case against Donte Stallworth a few years back.
 Another NFL football star was charged with a serious criminal offense.
 Stallworth was accused of driving his vehicle with a blood-alcohol level of .126 (almost twice the legal limit in Florida) when he struck and killed a man who was crossing the road.
 He pled guilty to the charge and received 30 days in jail, of which he would serve 24, followed by two years of house arrest and eight years of probation.
 Were wealth and privilege involved here?